Small blue house in neighborhood.

 If a homeowner with a conventional mortgage wants to change their interest rate or loan term without converting equity into cash, they can use a rate-and-term refinance.

 This type of refinance is fairly straightforward, like an FHA Streamline, and can help reduce the borrower’s monthly payment.
-Unlike an FHA Streamline, a rate-and-term refinance does require a valuation to confirm the property’s market value.
+Unlike an FHA Streamline, a rate-and-term refinance does require an appraisal to confirm the property’s market value.

 FHA Vs. Conventional Loan FAQs